MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Introduction

-For audio-video generation, there are two approaches for integrating several single-modal models: training-free and training-based.
-The training-free approach employs pre-trained single-modal base generative models with their parameters fixed and uses an off-the-shelf recognition model to guide them to generate well-aligned samples across modalities \citep{xing24seeing}.
-While this can improve multi-modal alignment without any training cost, it may degrade the fidelity of a single modality \citep{xing24seeing}.
-In contrast, the training-based approach extends single-modal generative models for multi-modal data by designing a neural network specifically tailored to it \citep{ruan2023mmdiff, tang2023anytoany}.
-Although this approach can achieve better performance in terms of both multi-modal alignment and the fidelity of each single modality, it tends to require a significant computational cost for training.
-More importantly, their architectures for handling multi-modal data heavily depend on that of base models (i.e., not model-agnostic).
-Therefore, we must manually redesign them when updating base models, which requires a lot of trial and error.
-In short, there is a trade-off between the quality of generated samples and model dependency, which increases the computational cost, in the existing two approaches.
+There are two approaches for audio-video generation that integrate several single-modal models: training-free and training-based.
+The training-free approach employs pre-trained single-modal base generative models with their parameters fixed.
+It uses an off-the-shelf recognition model to guide them to generate well-aligned samples across modalities \citep{xing24seeing}.
+While this can improve multimodal alignment without any training cost, it may degrade the fidelity of a single modality \citep{xing24seeing}.
+In contrast, the training-based approach extends single-modal generative models for multimodal data by designing a neural network tailored to it \citep{ruan2023mmdiff, tang2023anytoany}.
+Although this approach can achieve better performance in terms of both multimodal alignment and the fidelity of each single modality, it tends to require a significant computational cost for training.
+More importantly, their architectures for handling multimodal data heavily depend on those of base models (i.e., they are not model-agnostic).
+Therefore, when updating base models, we must manually redesign them, which requires a lot of trial and error.
+In short, the existing two approaches involve a trade-off between the quality of generated samples and model dependency, which increases the computational cost.